 Cash: It is best to have USD for tips.
 We recommend approximately $250 for tips.
 You will also want to have some spare cash for any extras while you are in Base Camp on the northern side of the mountain.
 You will also want money for hotel nights, drinks, or souvenirs.
 We usually recommend at least $200 spending money.
 You will need to change USD in to Ruble in Moscow airport before boarding the internal flight to Mineralyne Vody.

 Personal Toiletries: Everything you need on a daily basis (contact lenses, glasses, toothbrush, toothpaste, feminine products, etc.).

 Small Personal First Aid Kit

-This is just a guide of what we recommend you to bring, likewise, you may have other personal items you need to add to your kit.
+This is just a guide of what we recommend you to bring up on The Mountain For Your Elbrus Climb, likewise, you may have other personal items you need to add to your kit.